 One way is to use pre-made content brief templates for your writers, which you can find online and download as a word document, this is the lowest cost but more manual way.

-Another option is to make the creation of content briefs within software tools that are built to help you pull the information out of the search engines and pop right into templates you can send in less than 10 minutes, for this I personally use Frase.
+Another option is to make the creation of content briefs within software tools that are built to help you pull the information out of the search engines and pop right into templates you can send in less than 10 minutes.

 Frase.io Features Content Brief Generation